MichaelBest01/michaelbest01.github.io/README.md

 # My Basic Proxy Site For School
-A website that hosts some flash games and has some proxies.
+A website that hosts some games and has some proxies.
 It is important to note that all of these games are the property of their respective creators.
 If you want a game removed please contact me.

-Just click on a game and play it, some flash games may not work since the emulator is still being worked on.
+Just click on a game and play it.
+Some of the flash games may not work since the emulator is still being worked on.

-If you want me to add a game, contact me and I will try my best to add it.
+If you want me to add a game, make an issue and I will try my best to add it.

 Forks that I used: